 The most specific setting found is used, regardless of the order it appears in the file.

-For example, a file containing the lines edit.gfx.backend=sdl and gfx.backend = directx (in either order) causes Game to run with gfx_directx and Custom to use gfx_sdl.
+For example, a file containing the lines edit.gfx.backend=sdl2 and gfx.backend = directx (in either order) causes Game to run with gfx_directx and Custom to use gfx_sdl2.

 Not all of the settings can be edited from within Game/Custom, requiring you to edit the text file manually (creating it if necessary) if you want to change them.

 - gfx.backend: The default graphics backend.
-Valid options currently include alleg, directx, fb, sdl, console
+Valid options currently include alleg, directx, fb, sdl, sdl2, console.
+Note that this is currently not re-applied after loading a game, so this setting is ignored in gameconfig.ini.

-- gfx.gfx_backend.backend_screenshot: bool (Default true.)
+- gfx.gfx_$backend.backend_screenshot: bool (Default true.)
 Whether to take screenshots using the backend's own capability.
-Only offered by gfx_directx: takes a screenshot of the window as it actually appears, rather than what the engine presented.
+Only offered by gfx_directx: takes a screenshot of the window as it actually appears, rather than what the engine presented. s

 - mapedit.shift_speed_x: int